Zoe0409/Programming-Foundations-with-JavaScript-HTML-and-CSS/README.md

    **Part 3**: Write code to change the Duke blue devil to be yellow.

-   **Part 4**: Write a function named setBlack that has one parameter pixel (representing a single pixel) and returns pixel with its red, green, and blue components changed so that the pixel’s color is black.
+   **Part 4**: Write a function that adds a black border to an image and allows user to set the size of the border.